zriyansh/signoz.io/docs/install/docker-standalone.md

 How is this helpful?
 I suggest we create something similar to the Kubernetes section.
 Do we have a blog post to which I could link out?
 -->
 :::info
 The `docker-compose.yaml` installs a sample application named [HotR.O.D](https://github.com/jaegertracing/jaeger/tree/master/examples/hotrod) that generates tracing data.
 You can explore the SigNoz dashboard with the data provided by the sample application.
+If you wish to remove the sample application, follow the steps in the [Remove the Sample Application](/docs/operate/docker-standalone/#remove-the-sample-application) section.
 :::

 ## Install specific version of SigNoz